 Is College Preparing You for Real Life?

-Many of today’s students report that their undergraduate experience had not prepared them adequately for life after college.
-Rightly expecting to use their degrees to find jobs in their chosen career path, they are too often dissatisfied with their employment outcomes upon graduation.
+Many of today’s students report that their college prep experience did not adequately prepare them for life after graduation.
+They expect to use their degrees to find jobs in their chosen career paths.
+However, they often feel dissatisfied with their employment outcomes after graduation.

 According to a survey by McGraw-Hill Education, only 40% of college seniors feel prepared to pursue a career after they receive their degree.